 There’s tremendous opportunity for associations and industries to be able to help propel whole industries or whole associations forward.
 As human beings, our sense of purpose goes up when we are given these collective-action opportunities to have legacy impact.

-Learn more about the joint conference of the Council on Michigan Foundations and the Michigan Nonprofit Association at cmfmna2012.org.
+Learn more about the joint conference of the Council on Michigan Foundations and the Michigan Nonprofit Association.

 For more on the Council of Michigan Foundations, visit michiganfoundations.org.

 ‘Forced Out of Our Traditional Conference Box’

 The website welcome page for the joint Council of Michigan Foundations (CMF) 40th Annual Conference and Michigan Nonprofit Association (MNA) Super Conference, held Oct.
 8-9 in Dearborn, promised attendees a different experience.
 And not just because the two organizations had joined forces to host “Strong Partners for a Strong Michigan” -bringing together more than 1,000 nonprofit leaders from grantmaker and grantseeker organizations.
 “You will be invited to be a builder,” the welcome message read, “to help construct the 2013 road map for a stronger Michigan nonprofit sector.”